-~ Yes × No Disclosure questions P1 P2 P3 P4 P5 P6 P7 P8 P9 Poli cy and management processes 01. a) The policy policies cover each principle and its core elements ~ ~ ~ ~ ~ ~ ~ ~ ~ b) Policy approved by the Board ~ ~ ~ ~ $\checkmark$ ~ $\checkmark$ ~ c) URL of the policies The Company is in the process of publishing these points website. se poli cies on 02.
-The policies are translated into procedures ~ ~ ~ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ ✓ 03.
-The enlisted policies extend to the value chain partners ~ ~ $\checkmark$ ~ ~ $\checkmark$ $\checkmark$ ~ ~ 04.
-Name of the national and international codes certifications labels standards adopted and mapped against each principle The Company has developed policies for its significant 05.
-Specific commitments, goals and targets set with defined timelines, if any The Company is engaging with subject matter experts and actively pursuing sustainability improvement agenda. ts and 06.
-Performance against the specific commitments, goals and targets along with reasons in case the same are not met Not applicable
+Dise closure questions P1 P2 P 3 P4 P5 P6 P7 P8 P9 Poli cy and management processes I I I 1 01. a) The policy policies cover each principle and its core elements ~ ~ ~ ~ ~ ~ ~ ~ ~ b) Policy approved by the Board ~ ~ ~ ~ ~ ~ ~ ~ ~ c) URL of the policies The C its we ompany bsite. y is in t he proc cess of publish ing the se poli cies or 02.
+The policies are translated into procedures ~ ~ ~ ~ ~ 03.
+The enlisted policies extend to the value chain partners ~ ~ ~ ~ ~ ~ ~ ~ ~ 04.
+Name of the national and international codes certifications labels standards adopted and mapped against each principle The Company has developed policies for its significant operations in conformance with the international standards (such as ISO 9000, ISO 14000, OHSAS 18000 ISO 45000), United Nations Global Compact guidelines and principles of International Labour Organisation.
+The Company is in the process of acquiring the sustainable procurement certification (ISO 20400).
+05. Specific commitments, goals and targets set with defined timelines, if any The Company is engaging with subject matter experts and actively pursuing sustainability improvement agenda.
+06. Performance against the specific commitments, goals and targets along with reasons in case the same are not met Not applicable